 How to get rid of tooth infection naturally?

 As soon as you suspect something is wrong and a tooth infection may be forming, immediately begin using saltwater rinses, and colloidal silver compresses, and drink goldenseal tea (if you have no contraindications).

 This will help stall the infection from getting worse for a time until you can see a dentist.

 Natural remedies that can help kill a tooth infection include saltwater and baking soda rinse, essential oils like clove, thyme, and oregano oil, herbal teas such as fenugreek and goldenseal tea, aloe vera gel application, oil pulling techniques using coconut or sesame oil, garlic as an antiseptic agent and cold compresses for pain relief.

 It is important to consult with your dentist before trying any home remedy.

 What is the strongest natural antibiotic for humans for tooth infection?

 The strongest natural antibiotic for tooth infections is often considered to be clove oil, due to its powerful antibacterial properties.

 Clove oil contains eugenol, which has analgesic and anti-inflammatory effects.

-However, it’s crucial to use dilute clove essential oil or it may burn oral tissues.
-Use 1 drop per tsp of carrier oil to start.
+However, it's crucial to use dilute clove essential oil or it may burn oral tissues.
+Use 1 drop per teaspoon of carrier oil to start.